 Creating a good bar menu design is not a task you can do while sipping brandy.
 As fun as it may be when you think about it, it requires a lot of effort and thought.
 Hours of proper planning go into designing a menu that will not only sell your drinks but upsell them as well.

-Include these Tips in Your Bar Menu Design
+Effective Tips That You Must Implement In Your Bar Menu Design

 1. Tap into Your Customer’s Psychology